-A Founder’s Journey From Europe to China and Now to Canada
+A Founder’s Journey From Europe to China and Now to Canada — Lionello Lunesu, Defang Software Labs

 Dropping Out of College to Develop a Startup

-Lionello Lunesu started his first startup, Mondo Bizzarro, by accident.
-In 1997, while studying IT in Eindhoven, a city known as the Netherlands’ tech and design hub, Lionello and his friend spent their free time building 3D games.
-“We stumbled upon somebody who had a lot of virtual reality hardware.
-He asked us: Hey, can you guys write me some software?
-So we started building a game for his virtual reality helmet.
-We also did non-virtual reality-related stuff like Windows programs for other companies.”
+Lionello Lunesu started his first startup, Mondo Bizzarro, almost by accident.
+In 1997, while studying IT in Eindhoven — known as the Netherlands’ tech and design hub — he and a friend spent their free time building 3D games.
+“We stumbled upon someone who had a lot of virtual reality hardware.
+He asked us, ‘Hey, can you guys write me some software?’
+So we started building a game for his VR helmet.
+We also did non-VR work, like Windows programs for other companies.”

 Relocating to China and Joining Microsoft